incoder1/IO/README.md

 For Windows GCC you can use MSYS2 MinGW64.
 Otherwise (for example TDM GCC etc. ) you need to find/build
-	- gnuiconv
+	- GNU iconv can be found at https://www.gnu.org/software/libiconv/
-	- gnutls 3.0+  with all dependencies
+	- GNU TLS 3.0+ https://www.gnutls.org/  with all dependencies

+	With MSYS2 it is better to install pre-build dependencies using pacman, like
+	- pacman -S libiconv
+	- pacman -S libgnutls-devel

 ### Building with CMake
 To build with CMake build tool to can use following command